If you have been diagnosed with asbestos or a dust related illness, you are likely to have rights to obtain compensation.

 Asbestos claims at Johnston Withers Lawyers are managed by Matthew Windsor and Tim Downie.
 Our experience and knowledge in this area assists us with quickly identifying sources of asbestos exposure and potential defendants to a claim.
 Johnston Withers Lawyers also maintains a database of records and information which allows us to identify potential exposures, including products containing asbestos and buildings and workplaces where asbestos was used.

-We can visit our clients at their homes or, if necessary, in hospital.
+Our asbestos lawyers can visit our clients at their homes or, if necessary, in hospital.
 We have offices in Adelaide, Murray Bridge, Clare, Port Augusta, Whyalla and Roxby Downs.

 Frequently Asked Questions